-- To ensure the self-bearing and stability of the fill and existing soils
+- To ensure the self-bearing and stability of the fill and soils

 - To accelerate subsoil consolidation

 - To improve retention systems

 - To reduce long term residual settlements

 - To reduce loads on quay walls

-For these facilities to be built, our techniques provide economical solutions to consolidate these soils within a reduced timeframe
+For these facilities to be built, our techniques provide economical solutions to consolidate poor soils within a reduced timeframe.

 In cases of strong seismic loading, the treatment can include measures to reduce or mitigate the risk of liquefaction.
-This type of project calls for the use of substantial resources to treat large surface areas within a relatively short period.